unirakun/k-redux-factory/README.md

 To see them go to [TYPES.md](./TYPES.md).

-Example, we set todos to our typed `map` reducer:
+Example, we set todos to our typed `keyValue` reducer:
 ```es6
 // import your reducer
 // (created by tramps-redux-data-store factory)